Voyager 2: Concerns with the orientation thrusters

 Some thrusters needed to control the correct attitude of the spacecraft and to point its high-gain antenna in the direction of Earth are out of use due to clogging problems in their hydrazine injector.
 The spacecraft no longer has backups available for its thruster system and "everything onboard is running on single-string" as acknowledged by Suzanne Dodd, Voyager project manager at JPL, in an interview with Ars Technica.
-NASA has decided to patch the computer software in order to modify the functioning of the remaining thrusters to slow down the clogging of the small diameter hydrazine injector jets.
+NASA has decided to patch the computer software in order to modify the functioning of the remaining thrusters to slow the clogging of the small diameter hydrazine injector jets.
 Before uploading the software update on the Voyager 1 computer, NASA will first try the procedure with Voyager 2, which is closer to Earth.

 Future of the probe

-The probe is expected to keep transmitting weak radio messages until at least the mid-2020s, more than 48 years after it was launched.
+The probe is expected to provide power to keep its three instruments operating until at least the end of 2027, 50 years after it was launched.
 NASA says that "The Voyagers are destined—perhaps eternally—to wander the Milky Way."

 Voyager 2 is not headed toward any particular star.
-The nearest star is 4.2 light-years away, and at 15.341 km/s, the spacecraft travels one light-year in about 19,541 years — during which time the nearby stars will also move substantially.
+The nearest star is 4.2 light-years away, and at 15.341 km/s, the spacecraft travels one light-year in about 19,541 years – during which time the nearby stars will also move substantially.
 In roughly 42,000 years, Voyager 2 will pass the star Ross 248 (10.30 light-years away from Earth) at a distance of 1.7 light-years.
 If undisturbed for 296,000 years, Voyager 2 should pass by the star Sirius (8.6 light-years from Earth) at a distance of 4.3 light-years.